 What is Letters About Literature?

 Students are asked to read a book, poem, or speech and write a letter to that author (living or dead) about how the text affected them personally.
 Letters are judged on the state and national levels.
 Tens of thousands of students from across the country enter Letters About Literature each year.

 How is the University of Connecticut involved?

-Contest judges from Connecticut will include current Neag School teacher education graduate students, as well as schoolteachers across the state.
+Contest judges from Connecticut will include current Neag teacher education students and teacher-consultants of the Connecticut Writing Project from across the state.
 These judges will select the best Letters About Literature submitted by Connecticut students at each of the three competition levels: